Allegheny-Computer-Science-100-S2019/lab04-starter/README.md

 the user's choice of the instrument and a tempo from the text file.
 Then, it will read in musical strings from the text file and create three distinct musical pieces, with one of the pieces randomly generated from the musical strings.
-Finally, the program will randomly play one of the pieces according to the user's preference of the instrument and tempo.
+Finally, the program will randomly play one of the three pieces according to the user's preference of the instrument and tempo.
 As verified by [Checkstyle](https://github.com/checkstyle/checkstyle), the source code for the `MusicGenerator.java` file must adhere to all of the requirements in the [Google